-The Severe Weather Report Summary for 2017 shows 120 tornadoes, 620 hail reports and 456 wind reports between January and early June across the Lone Star State.
-Based on the 1985-2014 average, Texas sees 140 tornadoes per year.
+The Severe Weather Report Summary for the last few years consistently showed over 100 tornadoes, 600+ hail reports and 400+ strong wind reports between January and early June across the Lone Star State.
+Based on the 1985-2019 average, Texas sees 140 tornadoes per year!

 Is your roof prepared for severe weather?

 Nobody wants a tornado or damaging storm to hit their house but there are steps we can all take to help make sure our house can stand up against some of the damaging wind and rain of these storms.

 If it’s an EF5 tornado you’re facing, there’s not much to be done, but is your roof prepared to withstand the winds of smaller tornadoes or storms?
 There are some simple ways to make sure it is.
 By maintaining your roof’s integrity throughout the year, you won’t have to be as worried about your roof when you hear there’s a threat of severe weather around your neighborhood.

 Checking your roof thoroughly is one of the best ways to tell if it is prepared for tornado and storm season.
 If you have an attic or other accessible space, you can do a visible inspection of the inside portion of your roofing structure.

 - Look for signs of nails or screws coming loose and not connecting strongly to the trusses.
 Your roof needs to be firmly and properly nailed down to withstand tornadic winds.

 - Is there wood rot or deterioration on anything that connects to your roof?
 This could create a weakened area and harm the integrity of your roof system.